Diverticular disease & Diverticulitis

 Once diverticula have formed they are permanent.

-Diverticular disease is diagnosed by colonoscopy, CT colonography or barium enema.
-Colonoscopy is an examination of the inside of the colon with a tiny video camera.
-CT colonography uses computer analysis of X rays to create a three dimensional picture of the colon, and Barium enema is an X ray where barium and air are pumped into the colon while X rays are taken to show the barium coating the lining of the colon.
+Diverticular disease is diagnosed by colonoscopy or CT colonography.
+Colonoscopy is an examination of the inside of the colon with a video camera.
+CT colonography uses X rays to create a three dimensional picture of the colon.
 Diverticulitis is diagnosed by a clinical history and physical examination by your doctor, with a blood test to look for evidence of infection.
-A CT scan or colonoscopy may be performed to see the inflamed pouches.
+A CT scan or colonoscopy may be performed to find inflamed diverticula.

 What are the complications of diverticulitis?